garitrik/Resume/README.md

 # Resume
-This Repository Consist of My resume
+This Repository Consist of my resume